-On this page, we’re going to help you figure out the differences between factoring and invoice discounting.
-The goal here is to help you find the most suitable short term finance solution for your business.
+This page will help you determine the critical differences between invoice factoring and discounting.
+The goal is to help you find your business’s most suitable short-term finance solution.

 What is Invoice Factoring?

 Factoring is a type of short-term accounts receivable financing, where you effectively ‘sell’ your outstanding invoices to a third-party commercial finance company.
 Sometimes, there’s a gap between when you finish a job and send an invoice and when the client returns payment and this is where invoice factoring can add value.